pixushi/tempted/README.md

   temporal loading functions.
 Default is set to be 1e-8.
 Value can be adjusted depending on the dataset by checking the smoothness of the estimated temporal loading function in plot.
-- `transform`: The transformation applied to the data. “log_comp” for log of compositions. “comp” for compositions. “ast” for arcsine squared transformation. “clr” for central log ratio transformation.
-  “logit” for logit transformation. “none” for no transformation.
+- `transform`: The transformation applied to the data. “logcomp” for log of compositions. “comp” for compositions. “ast” for arcsine squared transformation. “clr” for central log ratio transformation. “logit” for logit transformation. “none” for no transformation.
 Default transform=“clr” is recommended for microbiome data.
 For data that are already transformed, use transform=“none”.
 - `r`: Number of components to decompose into, i.e. rank of the CP type decomposition.
 Default is set to 3.
 - `pct_ratio`: The percent of features to sum up for taking log ratios.